Next Talk - Monday 23rd Mar 2026 at 7.30pm - Bentley Beetham Lakeland climber, Everest pioneer by Stephen Livingstone.

 Members free, Visitors £4.

-Please note tea and biscuits will be served before the start of the meeting at a charge of £1.
+Please note tea and biscuits will be served from 7pm at a charge of £1.

 Hosted by DurhamWeb.